jypma/jypma.github.io/functional-fun/slides.md

 Slides: [http://jypma.github.io](http://jypma.github.io)

 ---
+# Exercise 6

+- Write a chat application with a server-side component using actors

+---
 # Backpressure

 - Imagine an HTTP request with a very long response, that reads 1.000.000 rows from a DB

+--
 *Using Threads*
 --